mephitrpg/rush-hour-fogleman-utilities/GENERATE-ISSUES.md

 A view of printable cards with solution on the back is available.
 To see it, in your browser open the local file ``web/generated-issues-viewer.html`` adding the following parameters to the URL ``?folder=<folderPath>`` to the URL.

 - folder (required) = The path of the folder containing the hashes, starting from the folder which contains the viewer, usually the "web" folder of this repository.
 - nameColor (optional) = The color of the name.
-Default value: white (#ffffff).
 - nameBgColor (optional) = The background color of name.
-Default value: green (#00dd00).
 - name (optional) = The name of the series of cards.
-Defaylt value: the folder's name.

-Note: parameters should be [url encoded](https://www.w3schools.com/jsref/jsref_encodeuricomponent.asp).

 URL Example: